U.M. & M. TV Corporation

 U.M. & M. TV Corporation was an American media company best known as the original purchaser of the pre-October 1950 short films and cartoons produced by Paramount Pictures, excluding Popeye and Superman.
 The initials stand for United Film Service (which once employed Walt Disney and other animators many years earlier), MPA TV (Motion Picture Advertising Service) of New Orleans, and Minot T.V.

 Operations of the three above-mentioned companies were consolidated into a new company, U.M. & M., in October 1954.
 The companies were previously producing TV commercials.
 Matty Fox, head of Motion Pictures for Television, signed a ten-year agreement with U.M. & M. to handle sub-distribution of its TV series.

-U.M. & M. handled the physical distribution of the television series Paris Precinct and Sherlock Holmes, and others.
+U.M. & M. handled the physical distribution of the television series Paris Precinct and Sherlock Holmes, among others.
 It did not market the shows to TV stations, leaving the actual syndication to Guild Films.

 Deals

 In 1955, Paramount Pictures announced it was selling its short films and cartoons, and even a few of its features, including the Max Fleischer animated features Gulliver's Travels and Mr. Bug Goes to Town.

 Represented by Alfred W. Schwalberg, a former Paramount sales executive, U.M. & M. won the bid on December 28, 1955, buying 1,600 short subjects for $3.5 million.
-U.M. & M. got most of the pre-October 1950 material that Paramount put up for sale except for the Popeye cartoons (including the Betty Boop cartoon Popeye the Sailor), which were sold separately to Associated Artists Productions at a higher price and are now owned by Warner Bros. through Turner Entertainment Co., and the Superman cartoons, due to their rights reverting from Paramount to National Periodical Publications (now DC Comics) after the studio's film rights to the character expired.
+U.M. & M. got most of the pre-October 1950 material that Paramount put up for sale except for the Popeye cartoons (including the Betty Boop cartoon Popeye the Sailor)—which were sold separately to Associated Artists Productions at a higher price and are now owned by Warner Bros. through Turner Entertainment Co.—and the Superman cartoons, due to their rights reverting from Paramount to National Periodical Publications (now DC Comics) after the studio's film rights to the character expired.

 The material that U.M. & M. obtained from Paramount also included many live-action short subjects.
 The comedy shorts starred Burns and Allen, Robert Benchley, W. C. Fields, Eddie Cantor, Fred Allen, Jack Benny, Karl Dane & George K. Arthur, Tom Howard & George Shelton, and The Yacht Club Boys, among many other stage, screen, and radio comedians.
 There were dozens of musical shorts: most were big-band reels with Cab Calloway, Duke Ellington, Artie Shaw, Pinky Tomlin, Rudy Vallee, Louis Armstrong, and other popular orchestras of the 1930s; others were devoted to individual performers like Ethel Merman, Ginger Rogers, Eddie Peabody, Lillian Roth, and Ruth Etting.

 Other short-subject series in the sale included: